anchanitin/AI_Call_CoPilot/README.md

 - node_modules and venv are intentionally excluded from the repository.
 - All keys and credentials are stored securely in .env.
 - Update FLASK_SOCKET_URL in .env if the dashboard or Socket.IO endpoint changes.
-- Temporary audio files such as tts\_\*.mp3 are automatically ignored to keep the repository clean.